Chicken Nasi Goreng Kampung (Village Fried Rice)

 For the omelette:

-• Crack all the eggs into a medium bowl, add the salt and ground white pepper.
+• Crack all the eggs into a medium mixing bowl, add the salt and ground white pepper.
 Beat all the eggs well with a fork.

 • Heat up a medium non-stick frying pan with some rice bran oil on medium to high heat.
 Empty half of beaten egg mixture into the frying pan, turn the heat to medium.
-Move the frying pan around to distribute the egg evenly, cook for about 2 to 3 minutes or until the bottom of the omelette turn slightly brown.
-Turn the omelette around and cook for roughly the same time.
-Remove omelette onto a plate.
-Repeat with remaining egg mixture by adding a bit more rice bran oil.
-Set aside.
-Clean pan with kitchen paper towel.
+Move the frying pan around to distribute the egg evenly, pan-fry for about 2 to 3 minutes or until the bottom of the omelette turn slightly brown.

 For the Fried Rice: